TiGz/contact-tracing-strategy/README.md

-## A simple contact tracing strategy for Cellphone Networks in Conjunction with the local government which protects individuals privacy
+## A relatively simple contact tracing strategy for phone networks in conjunction with local government that protects individual privacy

 ![Web Sequence Diagram](webseqdiagram.png)